-Keeping moving regularly helps to prevent so many health conditions and it’s key to keeping your brain functioning properly too.
+Being active helps to prevent so many health conditions and it’s key to keeping your brain working properly too.

-It can help you reach and maintain a healthy weight and reduces the risk of both type 2 diabetes and heart disease, which are known risk factors for dementia.
+It can help you keep a healthy weight and reduces the risk of type 2 diabetes and heart disease.
+Both are known risk factors for dementia.

-Findings from another study indicating that exercise in midlife can support better brain health in later life were published in January 2021.
-Scientists in the US observed that those who exercised more had less damage to the small blood vessels that spread through the brain.
+And in January 2021, scientists from the US published findings showing those who exercised more had less damage to the small blood vessels that spread through the brain.

 "I try to stay fit to look after both my body and brain and I’m more active now in my 50s than ever.
 Me and my son work out together, it’s a great opportunity to talk and catch up too."

 Information on this page does not replace any advice that doctors, pharmacists or nurses may give you.
 If you have more questions about dementia and research, our Infoline can help.
 Call us on 0300 111 5 111 or click here to find out more.